Curry Pudi / Powder

 • Wash the curry leaves and pat dry with a kitchen towel.
 Then fry the leaves

-• Mix all the fried ingredients and make a nice powder in the mixer and add salt mix well.
+• Mix all the fried ingredients with salt and make a nice powder in the mixer mix well.
+Store it in the airtight jars

 Sounds yummy Mala!
 I make Viji's SIMP powder similar to this, it's really so versatile pd.
 Thanks for this too, love it!:)